CasperTheSillyGhost0/CasperTheSillyGhost0/README.md

  - don't follow my Tumblr if I know you irl it's my silly internet safe space kinda deal /gen

 **Here's some of my art :D**
-I do commisions for money on cashapp/robux just contact me on discord for more info
+I do commisions for money on cashapp/robux just contact me on discord for more info (check tumblr for more)
 ![image](https://github.com/CasperTheSillyGhost0/CasperTheSillyGhost0/assets/162378388/09c38d89-fac7-4717-9e93-a788ff034e39)